Skip to Content

 • X-rays: X-rays identify abnormalities and help rule out other conditions.
 Doctors may use an X-ray to reveal common mesothelioma symptoms.
 These symptoms may include pleural effusions or peritoneal effusions.

 • CT scans: CT scans take a series of X-rays to make a detailed, three-dimensional image of the body.
-CT scans are an important tool in the diagnosis of all types of mesothelioma.
+CT scans are an important tool in diagnosing all types of mesothelioma.

 • MRI scans: MRIs create intricate images of bones and soft tissue.
-MRIs can detect the spreading of mesothelioma into nearby or distant tissues.
+Doctors use them to find out if mesothelioma has spread into nearby or distant tissues.
 Doctors also may use the scan as part of the staging process.

 • PET scans: PET scans visualize areas of quickly dividing cells, including tumors.
 This helps distinguish between normal and cancerous tissue.
 These scans are helpful in showing metastasis.

 Biopsies are the only way to confirm a mesothelioma diagnosis.
-These tests involve removing a sample of fluid or tissue for analysis.
-By testing this tissue, doctors confirm the diagnosis, stage, cell type and type of mesothelioma.
-Once the diagnosis is confirmed through a biopsy, a medical team can begin to determine treatment options.
+These tests involve removing a fluid or tissue sample for analysis.
+Biopsies help doctors confirm the diagnosis, stage, cell type and type of mesothelioma.
+Once a biopsy confirms the diagnosis, the medical team can determine treatment options.

 There are four types of biopsies commonly used for mesothelioma diagnosis: